Greece is a million things, and delicious iconic Greek snacks are some of the best things you can bring home as a perfect holiday souvenir.

 Spoon sweets (glyka tou koutaliou) are boiled fruit preserved in a thick sugary syrup and are served as a welcome treat in a tiny saucer-type dish or in a plate with several spoons so each person can have their own.

-Paximadi (singular) is basically a very hard rusk that lasts a long time and can be eaten only if you dunk it in water or olive oil to soften it.
+Paximadi (singular) is basically a very hard rusk, or twice-baked bread or cookie, that lasts a long time and can be eaten only if you dunk it in water or olive oil to soften it.

 The most famous paximadia come from Crete and can be made from a variety of grains, such as wheat, rye, barley, corn, carob and chickpea flour.
 They can even be fashioned from a combination of these.